 This standard addresses the parameters such as initial cure properties, physical properties and also the application requirements of the glazing sealants.

-This standard also includes an informatory annex (Annex I) in which information about Deglazing, shelf life, storage and transportation, curing and modulus of elasticity is mentioned.
+This standard also includes an informatory annex (Annex J) in which information about deglazing, shelf life, storage and transportation, curing and modulus of elasticity is mentioned.

-The figures given in this Standard are typical and the suggested test procedures therein shall be followed.
+The figures given in this standard are typical and the suggested test procedures therein shall be followed.

 In the formulation of this standard, considerable assistance has been derived from below mentioned standard:

-ASTM C920-18 ‘Standard specification for elastomeric joint sealants’;
+ASTM C920-18 ‘Standard specification for elastomeric joint sealants’

-ASTM C1184-18 ‘Standard specification for structural silicone sealants’;
+ASTM C1184-18 ‘Standard specification for structural silicone sealants’

-ASTM C1401-14 ‘Standard guide for structural sealant glazing’;
+ASTM C1401-14 ‘Standard guide for structural sealant glazing’

-ETAG 002 (Edition 1999) ‘Guideline for european technical approval for structural sealant glazing kits (SSGK)’;
+ETAG 002 (Edition 1999) ‘Guideline for European technical approval for structural sealant glazing kits (SSGK)’

-ISO 28278-1 : 2011 ‘Glass in building — Glass products for structural sealant glazing — Part 1: Supported and unsupported monolithic and multiple glazing’.
+ISO 28278-1 : 2011 ‘Glass in building — Glass products for structural sealant glazing — Part 1: Supported and unsupported monolithic and multiple glazing’

-The Composition of the Committee responsible for the formulation of this standard is given at Annex J.

-This standard contributes to the Sustainable Development Goal 9 ‘Industry, Innovation and Infrastructure: Build resilient infrastructure promote inclusive and sustainable industrialization and foster’.
+This standard contributes to the Sustainable Development Goal 9 ‘Industry, Innovation and Infrastructure: Build resilient infrastructure, promote inclusive and sustainable industrialization and foster innovation’.

+The composition of the Committee responsible for the formulation of this standard is given at Annex K.

-For the purpose of deciding whether a particular requirement of this standard is complied with the final value, observed or calculated, expressing the result of a test or analysis shall be rounded off in accordance with IS 2 : 2022 ‘Rules for rounding off numerical values (second revision)’.
+For the purpose of deciding whether a particular requirement of this standard is complied with the final value, observed or calculated, expressing the result of a test or analysis, shall be rounded off in accordance with IS 2 : 2022 ‘Rules for rounding off numerical values (second revision)’.
 The number of significant places retained in the rounded off value should be the same as that of the specified value in this standard.

+Indian Standard

-STRUCTURAL GLAZING SEALANTS – SPECIFICATION
+STRUCTURAL GLAZING SEALANTS — SPECIFICATION

 1 SCOPE